Capital Engineering

 click here

-Stormwater Management
+Link to Stormwater Management page

 Storm-water runoff from impervious areas like roofs, parking lots, and paved streets can contain pollutants that harm water quality.
 We maintain and repair the city's stormwater network.
 This includes street drains and underground pipes that are separate from the sewer system.